Manav-Kapila/StartUp-Website/README.md

 # StartUp-Website

-this is a simple website for any startup company. coding done in HTML , CSS , JS. no backend functionality is provied in it
+this is a simple website for any startup company. coding done in HTML , CSS , JS. no backend functionality is provied in it.
+Animations are added into it.